DALL-E/Every illustration.

 Now I'm older my life is much more well-rounded and balanced but to be honest, I don't think I wanted that in my 20s.
 What I really craved was the sense of purpose and connection I'd always had through school and work was the only obvious outlet for that.

-@good.epic over 2 years ago
+@good.epic almost 3 years ago

 This essay perfectly illustrates one of the key pieces of the fundamental rot at the center of SV.
 Sure it's excellent if people are excited about their work and the work culture encourages high standards.
 And if there's a big crisis or a major launch there can be times when at least some folks have to put it some long days.